 Switzerland’s most visited museum is the place to learn about the history of road, rail, water and air transport, as well as the history of space travel.
 There’s a separate building dedicated to each branch of transport (and I’m not counting the outdoor exhibits), so you’ll agree with me that there’s a lot to see (and more importantly, experience!).
 Even if you spend the whole day here, it’s a museum that’s never boring!
 And it doesn’t matter what age you are – young and old alike will enjoy it.
 This is the fourth time we’ve been here, and we always discover something new that we haven’t had a chance to try before – you can read about our first visit in the blog post here.

 2. There are loads of interactive exhibits (not only) for children to enjoy

 People usually visit museums in bad weather.
 But I dare say that the Transport Museum is one of the museums worth going to even if the weather is nice.
 First of all, it will be a lot less crowded, and you can enjoy the interactive stations inside without waiting and queuing, but the Verkehrshaus also offers plenty of outdoor activities.

-Ticino is always worth a visit.
-Its warmer weather and Mediterranean feel make it a popular destination pretty much from the spring months onwards, when visitors from the German-speaking part of Switzerland love to travel there for their spring or Easter holidays or the Ascension long weekend.
-You can find several posts about Ticino on my blog, links to be find at the end of this one.
+Most of the exhibits are linked to the locality in which they are located (e.g. cable car cabins, etc.), and the museum also has a large satellite map of Switzerland that you can walk on.
+In the pavilion dedicated to railways, you will discover a model of the new railway tunnel that will make it faster to get to the canton Ticino, which is always worth a visit.
+Its warmer weather and the Mediterranean feel make it a popular destination pretty much from the spring months onwards when visitors from the German-speaking part of Switzerland love to travel there for their spring or Easter holidays or the Ascension long weekend.
+You can find several posts about Ticino on my blog, links to be found at the end of this one.